News for researchers

 Email your completed application to Glen Neal, Awards and Procurement Governance Officer, awards@versusarthritis.org

-Progress Review Committee member positions now open for applications - deadline extended
+Progress Review Committee member positions now open for applications

 We are seeking clinical and academic members for the Progress Review Committee who will advise the charity on the progress of studies recruiting human participants and provide feedback to those award holders within the Versus Arthritis research portfolio.
 Members will be expected to input expertise and insight for their respective areas and consider bi-annual progress reports from award holders.

-• Experience of surgical studies
+• Experience of rare disease studies

-• Expertise of connective tissue diseases/vasculitis
+• Expertise of inflammatory arthritis

 For further information on these positions and how to apply please see the briefing document (Word, 647.1 KB).